benjaminion/upgrading-ethereum-book/src/book.md

 0x66c419026fee8793be7fd0011b9db46b98a79f9c9b640e25317865c358f442db
 ```

 We need to ensure that a list ending with a zero value has a different hash tree root from the same list without the zero value.
-To do this, we put lists (and bitlists) through an extra `mix_in_length()` process which involves hashing a concatenation of the Merkle root of the list and the length of the list.
+To do this, we put lists (and bitlists) through an extra `mix_in_length()` process that involves hashing a concatenation of the Merkle root of the list and the length of the list.
 This is equivalent to the Merkleization of two chunks, the first being the Merkle root of the list, the second being its length.

 See the [diagram](#img_merkleization_attestingindices) for `attesting_indices` below for an illustration of this in practice.